DeepSec-prover/DeepSec-prover.github.io/alpha.md

 To work, **DeepSec UI** requires to know where is located the executable `deepsec_api` that was installed by **DeepSec**.
 When **DeepSec** will be installed through `opam` in the foreseeable future, it will be added in your `PATH` environment automatically and so **DeepSec UI** will find it itself.
 Thus currently, either you can add `deepsec_api` in your `PATH` or you can manually indicate to **DeepSec UI** where it is located (in the **Settings** menu of **DeepSec UI**).

+## Using DeepSec UI

+If we have done our job correctly, using DeepSec UI should be quite intuitive.
+Small precision with respect to the equivalence simulator and the display of attack trace:
+1. A term `#n` represents a public name of the attacker
+2. The projections of tuples are displayed as `Π<sub>i,j</sub>`.
+For example, `Π<sub>2,4</sub>` is the second projection of the 4-tuple.
+When using the equivalence simulator, projections should be written 'proj_{i,j}' when inputing a recipe
+3. Axioms are displayed as `ax<sub>i</sub>` and should be written `ax_i` in the equivalence simulator when inputing a recipe.

+We should find an intuitive way to explain these before the final realease.

 ## Bug report, feature request, etc.